dyfet/hitycho/FEATURES.md

 that has a format string much like format.
 Other upper level utility functions will also be provided.

-## services.hpp

-Support for writing service applications in C++.
-This includes a timer system as well as support for task oriented tread pools and queue based task event dispatch.

 ## socket.hpp

-Generic basic header to wrap platform portable access to address storage for low level BSD sockets api.
+Generic basic header to wrap access to address storage for low level BSD sockets api.
+This makes it easier to manage, manipulate, and convert socket addresses to strings.

-## streams.hpp

-This offers enhanced, performant full duplex system streaming tied to and optimized for socket descriptor based I/O. Among the enhancements over the C++ streambuf and iostream system is support for high performance zero-copy buffer read operations.
-Stream buffering is done with sized templates so that they can appear in stack space without heap allocations.

 ## strings.hpp

-Generic string utility functions.
-Many of these are much easier to use and much lighter weight than boost algorithm versions, and are borrowed from moderncli.
+Various string utilities.
+This includes a mix of the HPX string utils and some advanced templated string utils from moderncli.

 ## sync.hpp

-This introduces scoped guards for common C++17 and C++20 thread synchronization primitives.
-I also provide a golang-like wait group.
-The use cases for golang wait groups and the specific race conditions they help to resolve apply equally well to detached C++ threads.
+This introduces scoped guards for common C++17 HPX task synchronization classes and adds some special wrapper versions for semaphores.
+The golang-like ModernCLI wait group is also provided for HPX threads.
+The use cases for golang waitgroups and the specific race conditions they help to resolve apply equally well to detached HPX threads.

 ## system.hpp

 Just some convenient C++ wrappers around system handles (file descriptors).
 It may add some process level functionality eventually, too.
 It is also meant to include the hpx init functions and be a basic application main include.
-The low level handle system is socket and tty aware, making system streams in streams.hpp also aware.

 ## threads.hpp

-Convenient base header for threading support in other headers.
-A common thread class is used based on std::jthread.
-As the BSD libraries do not include jthread, a built-in substitute is offered for those platforms.
+Common threading and simple support for parallel hpx function dispatch.

+## timer.hpp

+This is a timer system that takes advantage of the ability of HPX to spawn off thousands of threads cheaply without needing thread pools or asio.
+Rather than using an execute queue of lambdas on a single OS timer thread each timer has it's own detached HPX thread instance for both one shot and periodic tasks.
+These are executed as functional expressions thru templating so the compiler can also optimize the call site.

 ## linting